-The preceding statement declares Person_typ to be a not final type such that subtypes of Person_typ can be defined.
-By default, an object type is final-that is, subtypes cannot be derived from it.
+The preceding statement declares person_typ to be a not final type such that subtypes of person_typ can be defined.
+By default, an object type is declared as final and subtypes cannot be derived from it.

 You can change a final type to a not final type and vice versa with an ALTER TYPE statement.
-For example, the following statement changes Person_typ to a final type:
+For example, the following statement changes person_typ to a final type:

-'''

-ALTER TYPE Person_typ FINAL;
+ALTER TYPE person_typ FINAL;

-'''